AllenThorondor/Crawler/README.md

      2. the "rating" from behind the name
      3. store the figure data scraped from the behind the name

-* add proxy and header function for crawler class. proxy may need to scrap the website
+* 3  add proxy and header function for crawler class. proxy may need to scrap the website

-## bug to fix
+##

-1. when update the database, the num_id should fetch from the latest database
-2. to stop scraping right when the count hit the limit
-3. NA

 ## Code structure: